 How much can I make after finishing automotive technician trade schools in Spartanburg?

-With experience and certifications, earnings can rise significantly.
-Many graduates report moving into roles paying $27 to $31 per hour within a few years, especially if they specialize in areas like Advanced Driver-Assistance Systems (ADAS).
-One graduate shared how focusing on ADAS technologies opened the door to salaries between $60,000 and $95,000 annually-far beyond the typical starting pay.
+With experience and certifications, earnings can rise.
+Many graduates report moving into roles paying $27 to $31 per hour within a few years, especially when they build skills in specialized areas such as Advanced Driver-Assistance Systems (ADAS).
+ADAS-focused roles can lead to salaries between $60,000 and $95,000 annually.

 Most Affordable Automotive Technician Schools, Colleges & Trade Certification Training Programs in Spartanburg for 2026